BBillot/hypothalamus_seg/README.md

 ```
 git clone https://github.com/BBillot/hypothalamus_seg.git
 ```
-This code includes functions to predict, and evaluate the trained models.
+This code includes functions to predict and evaluate the trained models.
 We also provide scripts to call the training and predicting functions from a terminal window (see [scripts](scripts)). \
 See the Dependencies section for further details on the requirements.